networknext/next/docs/what_benefit_does_network_next_provide_for_my_game.md

 ## So, what benefit does Network Next provide for my game?

-Network Next platform monitors your players, and when they would otherwise experience high latency or packet loss, _we fix it_ by steering their traffic through multiple distinct routes with significantly lower latency, jitter and packet loss.
+Network Next monitors your players, and when they would otherwise experience high latency or packet loss, _we fix it_ by steering their traffic through multiple distinct routes with significantly lower latency, jitter and packet loss.
 Player frustration is reduced.
 Player engagment, retention and monetization go up.

 Next: [How does Network Next work?](how_does_network_next_work.md)